-When a formal action is taken the member of staff must put in place a period of time during which they should closely monitor the student in order to be satisfied that the expectations set out are being adhered to and to assess whether the issue of misconduct has been resolved or continues to be a concern.
+When a formal action is taken the member of staff must put in place a period of time during which they should closely monitor the student in order to be satisfied that the expectations set out are being adhered to and to assess whether the issue of misconduct has been resolved, or continues to be a concern.

-In most cases this monitoring window would be a period of 4 College weeks, but this may vary depending on the nature of the concerns.
-If by the end of the monitoring period the member of staff is happy that the student has adhered to the expectations, they should make a note of this on Cedar and provide feedback to the student where appropriate.
+In most cases this monitoring window would be a period of 4 school weeks, but this may vary depending on the nature of the concerns.
+If by the end of the monitoring period the member of staff is happy that the student has adhered to the expectations they should make a note of this on Classcharts, and provide feedback to the student where appropriate.
 In many cases it would also be good practice to also notify parents/carers.
-Positive recognition of the required improvement is good way of reinforcing and sustaining the improvement.
+Positive recognition of the improvement made is good way of reinforcing and sustaining the improvement.

-Where behaviour and conduct action is taken for issues relating to ongoing problems such as attendance, punctuality, engagement, meeting of deadlines and quality of work, it would usually be most appropriate to provide the full monitoring period before considering any further behaviour and conduct actions about the same issues of concern.
-If problems persist within the monitoring window about those same ongoing concerns, staff should continue to address those through discussions with the student, with parents where appropriate, via the use of the 'recorded warning' thread, or by adding additional comments to the recorded behaviour and conduct action post on Cedar.
+Where behaviour and attendance action is taken for issues relating to ongoing problems such as attendance, punctuality, engagement, meeting of deadlines and quality of work, it would usually be most appropriate to provide the full monitoring period before considering any further behaviour and attendance actions about the same issues of concern.
+If problems persist within the monitoring window about those same ongoing concerns, staff should continue to address those through discussions with the student, with parents where appropriate, via the use of the 'recorded warning' thread.
 At the end of the monitoring period, the same member of staff, or other members of staff, should consider whether the next stage is required if the expectations clearly have not been met.
-Equally, at a later stage well beyond the monitoring window, if similar concerns re-emerge, staff should consider whether the next stage of behaviour and conduct action is required.
+Equally, at a later stage beyond the monitoring window, if similar concerns re-emerge, staff should consider whether the next stage of behaviour and conduct action is required.

-There are some circumstances in which it may be appropriate to take further behaviour and conduct action before a monitoring period is complete.
+There are some circumstances in which it may be appropriate to take further behaviour and attendance action before a monitoring period is complete.
 For example, if there is a significant breach of a different part of the code of conduct, if there is gross misconduct, or if there is very serious and flagrant disregard for the expectations that have been established following the previous formal action or a serious deterioration of conduct.

-Where a member of staff has taken a formal behaviour and conduct action and believes there may be justification for further escalation, they should discuss this further with an appropriate member of staff with authorisation at the next Stage (see 4.2.2).
+Where a member of staff has taken a formal behaviour and attendance action and believes there may be justification for further escalation they should discuss this further with an appropriate member of staff with authorisation at the next Stage (see 4.2.2).